dy/sprae/r&d.md

       * eg. `<span class="preloader" :with="{str: ''}" :init="setTimeout(() => str+='.', 500)" :text="str" />`
       * that plays role of watch that doesn't require to be outside of local component state.
     - `:with` allows local component state not cluttering global state.
 There's really no way to define local state that doesn't affect global state.
+      ~- imagine components rendered within :each or :template, every of them may have internal state +~ that seems more like a component concern, :with seems to provide a whacky hack to create scope/shadow
+    - `:with` is main way to provide `auto` entry
+      ~ we can sacrifice `auto`
   1.1 Slim `:with="{a,b,c}"` - just initializes vars
     - Doesn't give easy init syntax
     + Convevtional and not hard to implement